comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

-Least square problems are relevant in data fitting problems, optimisation and control, and are also a crucial ingredient of modern massively parallel linear system solver algorithms.
+Least square problems are relevant in data fitting problems, optimisation and control, and are also a crucial ingredient of modern massively parallel linear system solver algorithms such as GMRES, which we shall encounter later in the course.
 They are a way of solving "long thin" matrix vector problems `Ax=b` where we want to obtain `x\in \mathbb{C}^n` from `b\in\mathbb{C}^m` with `A` an `m\times n` matrix.
 Often the problem does not have a solution as it